Charge Nurse Training Program for Emerging Nurse Leaders

 Boost Retention

 Health systems are grappling with skyrocketing costs from ongoing turnover, reaching a historical high.
-According to the 2024 NSI report, the average RN turnover now costs a staggering $56k per nurse.
+According to the 2025 NSI report, the average RN turnover now costs a staggering $61k per nurse.
 Studies show that employees vacate their position due to poor leadership from their immediate supervisor.
-Investing in developing charge nurses increases staff RN retention and reduces overall cost of turnover.
+Investing in a charge nurse training program to help nurses transition from RN to leader increases staff RN retention and reduces overall cost of turnover.

 Fuel Confidence